oct1473254/TheaterNotes/index.md

 - a brilliant use of metonymy
 - One piece of music with no lyrics
 - A dramatic contrast in lighting
-- a well excetued use of depth or perspective using the Zoom camera
+- a well executed use of depth or perspective using the Zoom camera
 - a broken expectation
 - A revelation of space, character or object
 - a hilarious or extraordinary moment of dance